anerv/cycling_data_quality/workflow.md

 - Plots + save plots (**Friday**)
 - Summary of findings **Thursday**

-**SUNDAY**
-- Plot cells which are connected in one dataset but not in another (grid connectivity) (3 hours)
-- clean up notebooks, add explanations (2 hours)
-- if time: feature matching

 ## Paper
 - First draft **(A+A: Monday + Tuesday)**